Seek Stability in Tough Times Schedule a free conSULTATION

 Chapter 13 bankruptcy involves a payment plan tailored to the individual debtor.
 Contrary to popular belief, these plans typically do not pay off all of someone's debt.
 Chapter 7 bankruptcy does not involve a plan.
 If you are eligible for Chapter 7 bankruptcy, you will receive a discharge of debt approximately 90 days after filing.
 Under either chapter, an “automatic stay” goes into effect as soon as your case is filed to prevent virtually all creditor contact and collection efforts, and an Order of Discharge is entered at the conclusion of the case to discharge most debts.
 Some debts cannot be discharged, including child support, recent taxes, and debts obtained by fraud.

-To determine which chapter is the best choice for you, we urge you to call us at (913) 225-8240 for a free, confidential consultation.
+To determine which chapter is the best choice for you, we urge you to call us for a free, confidential consultation.
 Every situation is different, and our experienced Overland Park bankruptcy lawyer is here to advise you.

 Will filing for bankruptcy wipe out all my debts?